Seylumva/instagram-clone/README.md

 ## Prisma Set-Up

-Before your database is able to be written to and read from, you have to run the `npx prisma db push` command to sync your Prisma schema to your database tables.
+Before your database is able to be written to and read from, you have to run `npx prisma generate` to generate the Prisma client and `npx prisma db push` command to sync your Prisma schema to your database tables.

 ## Running locally